FMG AGM 2023

 Nicola Shadbolt

-Nicola Shadbolt is Board Chair of Plant & Food Research and serves on the Executive Committee and the Board of the International Food & Agribusiness Association.
-She is a voluntary appointed board member on Cooperative Business New Zealand, was an elected member of the Fonterra Board for nine years, and served as a Climate Change Commissioner for three years.
-Nicola is a Professor of Farm and Agribusiness Management at Massey University and managing director with her husband of three farming and forestry equity partnerships based in the Manawatu.
+Nicola Shadbolt is Chair of Plant & Food Crown Research Institute and serves on the Executive Committee and the Board of the International Food & Agribusiness Association and the Kiwifruit Breeding Centre Ltd. She is a voluntary appointed board member on Cooperative Business New Zealand, was an elected member of the Fonterra Board for nine years and served as a Climate Change Commissioner for three years.
+Nicola is a Professor of Farm and Agribusiness Management at Massey University and managing director of three farming and forestry equity partnerships based in the Manawatu.
 She was made an officer of the New Zealand Order of Merit for services to agribusiness in 2018.

 Nicola Shadbolt